 If you have tried different methods of how to eliminate debts on your own but are still struggling, then you might want to consider consolidating your debt.

-Ideally, you could consolidate your debt onto a 0% intro rate credit card, but if that option is not available to you, there are companies that offer debt consolidation as well.
+Ideally, you could consolidate your debt onto a 0% intro rate credit card, but if that option is not available to you, there are companies that offer debt consolidation, as well as apps (like Tally).

 One of the biggest benefits of consolidating debt is that you can merge multiple bills into one streamlined payment.
 Other reasons to consolidate debt are to get a better interest rate and the ability to pay off debt even faster.